ddelnano/dotfiles/README.md

 My dotfile configuration

 ## Todo
+- CtrlP to create new files in directories with not files?
+Does not currently work
 - Fix pman with php files
 - Make easy mapping for editing any file in this repo from vim
 - Install depedencies